ToberoCat/libwallaby/guides/topics/making-a-successful-strategy.md

 ## What is a Successful Strategy?

 A good strategy isn’t just about how many points you score at the end of a competition.
-It’s also about how well you use the resources you have, how much time you have to prepare, how accurately you can score those points, and the team you’re working with.
+It’s also about how well you use the resources you have, how much time you have to prepare, and the team you’re working with, both in terms of experience and size.

 For example, if you have a team of six experienced people and three months to prepare, you can aim for a high-scoring run.
 But if your team has only two people who are less experienced, it’s better to aim for a run that’s easier to